HOW TO BUILD AN AUCTION PLATFORM FOR REAL ESTATE

 HOW DOES A REAL ESTATE AUCTION SITE WORK?

-An auction real estate service targets buyers and sellers, who want a quickly closed property deal.
+An auction real estate service targets buyers and sellers who want a quickly closed property deal.
 Sellers are usually direct owners, or real estate agents, or asset managers.
 Some online marketplaces are open for property registration, whereas others accept only licensed professionals.
-Buyers are looking for a rare and cheap deal.
-Just like in all auctions, buyers are looking for a property that’s not available on the general market.
+Buyers want some rare and cheap deals, and, just like in all auctions, they are looking for a property that’s not available on the general market.

 - Short-sale property.
 A property holder needs to pay an obligation and needs to get assets with critical measures, such as selling a house.
 Costs are lower than the property is worth, because such individuals need to bring the deal to a close as quickly as possible.